 Prior Preparation Prevents Poor Performance

 Typically, site redesigns and relaunches are singular events.
 New pages get launched.
 Old pages get removed.
 Redirects are put in place.
 And all this happens in a single day.
 Seems efficient.
 But it can be quite a shock to search engines.
-How many people would recognize you if you lost 40 pounds in a single day, got a haircut and a face transplant?
+How many people would recognize you if you lost 40 pounds in a single day, and got a haircut and a face transplant?
 Not many.

 A better way to approach your website rebuild is to execute your new site in stages.
 If you’re changing URLs this is especially important, even if you’re planning on redirecting pages at launch.